|

 Translation: Struck in the city of Sicily the year three and thirty and five hundred. / Jesus Christ Victor.

 Processional cross with top right pellet, flanked by Greek monogram in quarters.
-A unique combination of both Arabic and Greek legend, representative of the cultural syncretism of the Sicilian kingdom.
+A unique combination of Arabic and Greek legend, representative of the cultural syncretism of the Sicilian kingdom.

 Tancred